moq-wg/moq-transport/draft-ietf-moq-transport.md

 ~~~
 {: #object-extension-format title="Object Extension Header Format"}

-* Header type: an unsigned 32-bit integer, registered in the IANA table
+* Header type: an unsigned integer, encoded as a varint and registered in the
-  'MOQ Extension Headers'.
+  IANA table 'MOQ Extension Headers'.
 See {{iana}}.

 ##### Extension Header type 0 {#extension-header-zero}